ForkBombWindows/Fork-Bombs/README.md

 - Use at your own Risk!
 - Better you dont use it at your PC!
 - Only for Windows
-+ All exe without HIGH RISK in name can executed by your self!
++ All exe without HIGH RISK in name can be executed by your self!
 (Not yet applied so do not run on your computer)
 ```